Program Information

 Fellowship

-The OHSU Internal Medicine Residency Program's performance in the Fellowship Match has consistently been outstanding, with residents routinely matching in the most competitive subspecialty fellowships, including cardiology, gastroenterology, PCCM and hematology-oncology.
+The OHSU Internal Medicine Residency Program's performance in the Fellowship Match has consistently been outstanding, with residents routinely matching in the most competitive subspecialty fellowships.
 We strive to ensure high quality mentorship and scholarly opportunities to allow residents achieve their desired goals.
-We have an informational series on the fellowship process which starts in the latter half of the intern year and continues into the spring of the PGY2 year with mentorship occurring from program leadership, chief residents, faculty and fellow residents.
+We have an informational series on the fellowship process which starts in the latter half of the intern year and continues into the fall of the PGY3 year with mentorship occurring from program leadership, chief residents, faculty and fellow residents.
 Whatever you desire for a fellowship, we can help you achieve it.

 ABIM ('Board') Certifying Examination Pass Rate